Members' Research Service By / November 3, 2023

 © Atchariya63 / Adobe Stock

-Within the European Parliament, the Committee on Transport and Tourism (TRAN) is handling the file, with Caroline Nagtegaal (Renew, NL) as rapporteur.
-The rapporteur published her draft report on 18 September 2023.
+Within the European Parliament, the Committee on Transport and Tourism (TRAN) is handling the file, with Caroline Nagtegaal (Renew, Netherlands) as rapporteur.
+The Council of the EU published its general approach on 4 December 2023 and the TRAN committee adopted its report on 7 December 2023.
+The plenary gave the go-ahead for interinstitutional negotiations on 13 December 2023.

 Versions